mingchaoliao/edb/resources/views/wiki/admin.md

  - `users`: store user information
    - Warning: Do not delete user.
 Instead, changing has_deleted to 1

-## Feature List

- - Login Required
- - User can view all species and view all unapproved species
- - User can use the Search bar to Search by Species Name
- - User can use the Advanced Search to Search by other fields
- - User can create new species by clicking “Actions”, and click “Add Species” (the new species will not be approved)
- - User can delete species without approval
- - User can view the history of each field by clicking “Show History Buttons”, and click the history button icon that appears next to each field
- - User can view changes to species made by Contributor by clicking “Actions” and click “Approval Page” and click “View”
- - User can approve changes to species made by Contributor by clicking “Actions” and click “Approval Page” and click “Approve”
- - User can deny changes to species made by Contributor by clicking “Actions” and click “Approval Page” and click “Deny”
- - User can edit their name, email, and password by clicking on their name in the top right corner, and click “Profile”
+## Frequently Asked Questions

+### How to change security roles for a user?

+Click “Actions” in the navigation bar and click “User Management” and click “Edit” under the action column next to the specific user.
+Click the “Role” drop down and change the drop down value.
+Then click “Update”.

+### How to delete a user?

- - User can change name, password and security role for each user by clicking “Actions” and click “User Management” and click "Edit" button for a specific user, or click “Delete” to soft remove that user
+Click “Actions” in the navigation bar and click “User Management” and click “Delete” under the action column next to the specific user.
+Then click “Deactivate”.

+### How to restore a user?

+Click “Actions” in the navigation bar and click “User Management” and click “Restore” under the action column next to the specific user.

+### How to create a user with a specific role?

+Click “Actions” in the navigation bar and click “User Management” and click “Create User”.
+Enter the name, email address, password, and click the “Role” drop down to choose the user’s role.
+Then click “Add User”.

+### How to import data?

- - User can import data by clicking “Actions” and click “Data Import” and upload a file using the instructions on the page
+Click “Actions” on the navigation bar and click “Data Import” and upload a file using the instructions on the page.

+### How to back up data?

- - User can backup data by clicking “Actions” and click “Backup” and click “Create New Backup”
+Click “Actions” on the navigation bar and click “Backup” and click “Create New Backup”.
- - User can view an Administrator Document by clicking “Docs” and click “Admin Document”

-## Miami SSO (CAS)

-Any **https** service with a domain name ending in **muohio.edu** or **miamioh.edu** can use CAS for single-sign on without further configuration on the CAS server.
-If the service is not https/miamioh, Please contact university IT for help.